ADMISSIONS (SAT/ACT) TESTING THOUGHTS

 The AP (Advanced Placement) Tests offer students an opportunity to earn credit or advanced standing at many of the nation’s colleges and universities, usually after taking a yearlong AP course.
 SEHS administers AP tests for courses offered at South.
 A list of these courses can be found in this year’s curriculum guide.
 Test scores range from 1-5 and are reported in July and August.
 Colleges vary in policies granting credit, ranging from granting a full year’s worth of credit to granting no credit.
 They may also offer introductory course exemption.
 Students should check with colleges for individual AP-credit policies.
 See above link for test dates.
 Test registration takes place within the classes, themselves.
-Visit the Advanced Placement (AP) Information page on this website for more information.
+Visit the Advanced Placement (AP) Information page on this website for more information about AP at South.

 The PSAT/NMSQT (National Merit Scholarship Qualifying Test) is a standardized test that provides practice for the SAT.
-It also automatically enters testers in the National Merit Scholarship Corporation (NMSC) competition.
+It also automatically enters testers who are high-school juniors into the National Merit Scholarship Corporation (NMSC) competition.
 The PSAT measures critical reading skills, math problem-solving skills, and writing skills.
-At South during the 2020-21 school year, due to Covid-19, the PSAT was not administered.
-Juniors may still be able to participate in the National Merit Scholarship Program using this alternate method.
+At South the PSAT is administered on a Wednesday in mid-October that is selected each year by the College Board.
+CB expects to shift to a fully digital version of the PSAT by fall, 2023 in the U.S..
 For more information, contact the Career Center (Lori Sauter, firstname.lastname@example.org).